bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

-small bits of [ELEMENT] randomly appear around you you summon armor made of [ELEMENT] you turn whatever you touch into [ELEMENT] you can summon constructs made of [ELEMENT] you can make [ELEMENT] grow larger, more numerous, or more powerful a thick wall of [ELEMENT] is summoned around you [ELEMENT] leaks out of your skin a large cube of [ELEMENT] appears above your head
+small bits of [ELEMENT] randomly appear around you you summon armor made of [ELEMENT] you turn whatever you touch into [ELEMENT] you summon constructs made of [ELEMENT] you make [ELEMENT] grow larger, more numerous, or more powerful a thick wall of [ELEMENT] is summoned around you [ELEMENT] leaks out of your skin a large cube of [ELEMENT] appears above your head